9th August 2023

 What if information about me is inaccurate?

-If you are aware of any information that we hold about you is inaccurate or incomplete, please notify us of this and provide what needs rectifying and any evidence that supports the changes needed.
+If you are aware that any of the information that we hold about you is inaccurate or incomplete, please notify us of this and provide what needs rectifying, as well as any evidence that supports the changes needed.